NLTP/Rules/README.md

 - (a) The NLTP B-team is a direct affiliate of the NLTP A-team.
 It will have the same team name and abbreviation to avoid confusion.
 - (b) Each NLTP team will field teams for both A-team and B-team matches.
 - (c) B-Team matches will consist of three 20-minute games played on two maps.
 The map for the third game will be the same as the map for the first game. - (c) Captains and Co-Captains can play B-team if they are eligible.
-- (d) Any player who plays more than one full half or more than 10 minutes across multiple halves in NLTP A-team that week, will be ineligible to play NLTP B-team for that week.
-Overtime minutes do not count if the player played during the game that went into overtime.
-- (e) Rules on B-team eligibility during the playoffs can be found in rosters section.
+- (d) Rules on B-team eligibility during the playoffs can be found in rosters section.
-- (f) Captains and Co-Captains are allowed to spectate and make in game comments during the regular season NLTP B-team matches to help develop B-team level of play.
+- (e) Captains and Co-Captains are allowed to spectate and make in game comments during the regular season NLTP B-team matches to help develop B-team level of play.
-- (g) Captains may not provide in-game instructions during B-team Playoffs.
+- (f) Captains may not provide in-game instructions during B-team Playoffs.
-- (h) Other spectator spots can be used for streamers or team spectators so long as they stay do not communicate with the players in the match.
+- (g) Other spectator spots can be used for streamers or team spectators so long as they stay do not communicate with the players in the match.
-- (i) NLTP B-team matches are encouraged to take place on Wednesday evenings.
-- (j) Point deduction, server agreement, rescheduling, and all other rules that apply to NLTP A-team also apply to NLTP B-team.
+- (h) Point deduction, server agreement, rescheduling, and all other rules that apply to NLTP A-team also apply to NLTP B-team.
-- (k) If a team's regular A-team player is unavailable for a week and is replaced by a B-team player, that B-team player will be eligible to play on both A-team and B-team for that week.
+- (i) If a team's regular A-team player is unavailable for a week and is replaced by a B-team player, that B-team player will be eligible to play on both A-team and B-team for that week.
      - (1) If the regular A-team player plays on B-team that week, the B-team sub is not eligible to play B-Team.
 Dual eligibility will not be allowed during week 1.
      - (2) After week 4, the four players who have played the most minutes on their A-team will not be eligible to play B-team unless the CRC grants a waiver.
 If more than four players are determined to be A-team by virtue of minutes, then the captain will declare the fourth player ineligible for B-team from the players who have the least amount of A-team minutes from the eligible group.
 Captains can request a waiver to replace a player in the top four minutes with another player if they intend for that player to be the A-team starter moving forward.
 Examples may include, but are not limited to, a free agent pick up, a player who was unavailable in the beginning weeks of the season, or a player who has won the starting spot late in the season.